camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 ### Service Tasks As External Tasks

-External Tasks in Camunda Platform also used a worker, like in Camunda Cloud, which means these tasks are generally easier to migrate.
+[External task workers](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/) in Camunda Platform are conceptually comparable to [job workers](https://docs.camunda.io/docs/product-manuals/concepts/job-workers) in Camunda Cloud.
+This means, they are generally easier to migrate.

 The ```external task topic``` is directly translated in a ```task type name``` in Camunda Cloud.
-This means, you have to migrate your existing external task worker to a Zeebe worker.

-If you used [the Java client](https://github.com/camunda/camunda-bpm-platform/tree/master/clients/java) to implement your Camunda Platform worker, you can use [Camunda Platform to Cloud Adapter](https://github.com/berndruecker/camunda-platform-to-cloud-migration/tree/main/camunda-platform-to-cloud-adapter) to adapt your worker code.
+Now you have to adjust your external task worker to become a job worker.

 The following attributes/elements are migrated:
 * ```camunda:topic``` gets ```zeebe:taskDefinition type```

 The following attributes/elements cannot be migrated:
 * ```camunda:taskPriority```